pwinston/webmon/README.md

     * We are not there yet, but it's clearly heading that way for many cases.
 * Try sharing `numpy` data backed by a shared memory buffer.

+Pretty soon we'll probably need a feature where web apps can "register" for messages they want to receive.
+So napari is not spewing all possible messages all the time.
+It will only send what's strictly needed right then.

 # Python Shared Memory